katjam/tech-exeter-try-elm/PITCHME.md

 Note:

+- I don't mind who or what it helps as long as the help goes towards lessening the overall help needed in the universe - giving help to bad or giving bad help creates the need for more and more help to be given.
 - In practice that means - I like to jump right in try first and fail later... then try again
 - It would surprise my colleagues to hear that - So explain The runnnig of javascript - xxx the equality, freedom it creates xxx...
 I do not like reading or writing javascript.
 - Collaboration and sharing for progress and inclusion